No products in the cart.

 - Rainbow crayons – a crayon melting point experiment – I love the clever idea of reusing crayons for a science experiment, finishing up with a beautiful set of rainbow crayons in the end!

-- DIY Earth Day crayons – I can’t think of a better way to celebrate Earth Day with kids than by putting recycling into practice.
+- DIY Earth Day recycled crayons – I can’t think of a better way to celebrate Earth Day with kids than by putting recycling into practice.

 - Melted crayon rock art – This fun process combines natural and recycled materials for a phenomenal project.

 Grabbing supplies from the recycling bin or finding old projects to remake anew with kiddos is one of my very favorite past-times.
-For even more recycled kids’ crafts, turn a peanut butter jar into a colorful (and functional!) kid-safe lantern, or use up old cardboard boxes to build a city neighborhood full of drawing prompts!
+For even more recycled kids’ crafts, turn a peanut butter jar into a colorful (and functional!) kid-safe lantern, or use old cardboard boxes to build a city neighborhood full of drawing prompts!